 Niseko’s United’s four ski resorts provide extensive skiing for visitors, with more than 55 km of skiable terrain dispersed across 61 runs and serviced by 38 lifts.
 A reasonably even spread of beginner, intermediate and advanced terrain makes it a suitable destination for skiers and snowboarders of all abilities.
 However, beginner and intermediate runs on the Grand Hirafu and Hanazono sides can be crowded over peak Christmas, New Year and CNY periods.

-Both Grand Hirafu and Niseko Village are in the process of completing major lift upgrades for the 2017/18 ski season.
+Both Grand Hirafu and Niseko Village have recently completed major lift upgrades for the 2017/18 ski season.

 One of the major selling points of the Niseko United resorts is the extensive night skiing, which is regarded as the best in Japan.
 A significant part of the mountain is lit by floodlights until 8:30 pm each night (for a limited period of the season), and the lights are strong enough to penetrate the trees and open up off-piste areas for some serious night riding.